 No. I don’t miss her at all.
 She’s not invited to spend Thanksgiving with me ever.

-Take care of yourselves this holiday season, Warriors.
+Take care of yourselves this holiday season.
 Our “Hallmark World” is very experienced at guilting us into doing things we don’t want to do.
 Don’t buy into the Madison Avenue hype.
 Don’t let your friends talk you into ignoring your own intuition.
 Don’t let anyone convince you that they know what’s good for you better than you.

 You’re the only expert on the subject of your life.
 Take control.
 Your life depends on it.